Toric mirrors and test configurations: Some background

 using the linear mirror isomorphism $\Theta_{\cL}\!: \GM(\cW(\cL)) \xrightarrow{\,\,\cong\,\,} H^*(\cX, \C) \otimes \C[\![z]\!]$ and higher residue pairing with respect to the LG potential $\cW_{\cX}(\cL)$ corresponding to $\cL$.

 On the other hand, $\DF(\cX, \cL)$ does not depend on the formal variable $z$, and so must equal the specialisation of the higher residue pairing appearing on the right hand side at $z = 0$.
-This is indeed well defined and known as the \emph{Grothendieck residue pairing}, defined on the top cohomology of the complex $\left(\Omega^{\bullet}, d \cW(\cL)\wedge\right)$,
+By our discussion in Section \ref{HigherResSec}, this is indeed well defined and equal to the classical Grothendieck residue pairing, defined on the top cohomology of the complex $\left(\Omega^{\bullet}, d \cW(\cL)\wedge\right)$, so we have

-See \cite{Stoppa_LargeComplex}, Section 2 for more details. \begin{rmk} The reference \cite{CorreaResidue} shows that the usual Atiyah-Bott localisation formula for the classical Futaki character can also be expressed in terms of certain Grothendieck residue pairings on $X$ (not on the mirror!). \end{rmk}